HOLMIJO/Python-Live-Project/README.md

 ## Other Skills Learned
 * Learning from other developers and asking questions as needed.
-* Understanding the concepts and methodology for creating an application based on an idea, and being able to design a tangible application and product based on general instructions, and going to work to deliver the requirements according to the specifications given, and gaining acceptance by the Project Manager and Product Owner.
+* Understanding the concepts and methodology for creating an application based on an idea.
+* Being able to design a tangible application and product based on general instructions.
+* Working to work to deliver the requirements according to the specifications given, and gaining acceptance by the Project Manager and Product Owner.